mingus-sessions/nsmls/CUSTOMIZATION.md

 # git will ask you to provide a message describing your changes,
 # while showing a diff of what's being commited.
 git commit -v

+Note that in Python one can test a installation using:

+pip install -e /path/to/local/nsmls/repo

+or when you're in the nsmls folder containing the setup.py file:

+pip install -e .

+When you now change something in your nsmls configuration, it will automatically applied to your installed version.

+If you've the nsmls configuration the way you like, unstall it using: pip uninstall nsmls

+Then install it the normal way using the makefile.

 Updating customizations after new release